arungudelli/arungudelli/content/tutorial/javascript/7-methods-to-check-if-a-string-contains-a-substring-in-javascript/index.md

 {{%toc%}}

-## 1.JavaScript string contains substring check using includes method (in ES6):
+## 1.Using includes method in ES6:

 If you are using latest versions of Javascript like ES6 you can use <em>include</em> method to check if a string contains a substring or not as shown below.